achrafder99/inception/README.md

 This command will start a container using the Nginx image and link the specified volume to the `/usr/share/nginx/html` directory in the container.
 Any data written to that directory in the container will be stored in the `my_volume` volume on your host machine.

 Remember, volumes persist data even if the container is removed, making them useful for storing and sharing persistent data between containers.

+## Create a Custom Network
+`docker network create my_network`
+Replace my_network with your desired network name.

+### Run Containers on the Custom Network
+To run containers on the created network, use the --network flag followed by the network name when starting a container.

+For example, let's say you have two containers - nginx1 and nginx2 - and you want them to communicate on the my_network network.
+You can start these containers on the same network using the following commands:

+##### Start `nginx1` container on the network
+` docker run -d --network my_network --name nginx1 nginx`
+Start `nginx2` container on the same network:
+` docker run -d --network my_network --name nginx2 nginx`
+Now both ` nginx1`  and ` nginx2`  are connected to the my_network network.
+##### Verify Connectivity
+Containers on the same network can communicate with each other using their container names as hostnames.
+To test connectivity, you can access one container from another using its hostname within the network.

+For example, if you want to access `nginx1` from `nginx2`, you can do so using:
+`docker exec -it nginx2 ping nginx1`